 Basel III is the international banking accord intended to strengthen the measurement and monitoring of financial institutions' capital.
-The Basel III framework was implemented in the European Union through the Capital Requirements Directive ('CRD') and establishes a more risk sensitive approach to capital management.
-It is comprised of three pillars
+The Basel III framework was transposed in the EU regulations through CRR and has established a more risk-sensitive approach to capital management.
+It is comprised of three pillars: